Skip to main content

 Show me my Amazon Seller Central sales for the last 7 days.

-If Claude returns real data, you're connected.
+If Claude returns real data, you are connected.

 Security